Why India won’t be rooting for Jagmeet Singh in the Canadian elections

 On August 5, 2019, India scrapped Article 370 which had accorded special status to Kashmir and reduced it to a Union territory, sparking a series of debates in India and the world over.

-Also Read: Conservative leader Andrew Scheer calls Justin Trudeau a 'fraud' in Canadian debate
+ALSO READ: Conservative leader Andrew Scheer calls Justin Trudeau a 'fraud' in Canadian debate

 Canada has not released any official statement on the issue.
 However, Jagmeet at one of his recent rallies made his stand clear.